SSD Controller Technical Reference

 The Phison PS5018-E18 is a 12nm, 8-channel Gen4 controller with triple ARM Cortex-R5 cores and 4th-generation LDPC error correction.
 When firmware panics occur, all three cores fail to boot, requiring physical ROM pin shorting to halt the NAND boot sequence.
 The 4th-gen LDPC and RAID ECC make keeping the original controller alive mandatory; reproducing this math externally is computationally impossible.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Phison PS5018-E18 Specifications